 Margaret de Bohun, Countess of Devon

 Margaret de Bohun, Countess of Devon, was the granddaughter of King Edward I and Eleanor of Castile, and the wife of Hugh Courtenay, 10th Earl of Devon.
 Her thirteen children included an Archbishop of Canterbury and six knights, of whom two were founder knights of the Order of the Garter.
-Unlike ...more
+Unlike most women of her day, she received a classical education and was a lifelong scholar and collector of books. ...more on Wikipedia

 Age: Died at 80 (1311-1391)